Where to Stay in Korea (2026): Best Areas for First-Time Visitors (Myeongdong, Hongdae & More)

 Where should families stay in Korea?

 Choose the area that reduces friction for your priorities.
-That decision shapes your entire trip more than the hotel itself.
+That decision shapes the whole trip more than the hotel itself.